vacationlabs/haskell-webapps/doc/docs/opaleye/instant-gratification.rst

 This is because Opaleye knows how to convert most basic data types from DB => Haskell (eg. ``PGInt4`` => ``Int``).
 And also vice versa.

 However, here's a **gotcha!** Try compiling ths function *without* the type signature.
 The compiler will fail to infer the types.
 This is also due to the underlying infrastructure that Opaleye uses to convert DB => Haskell types.
-To understand this further, please read `Advanced DB mapping`_.
+To understand this further, please read :ref:`advanced_mapping`.

 Inserting a row
 ---------------